denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 } }
 ```

 A.  Bunny is a class.
 B.  bun is a class.
 C.  main is a class.
 D.  Bunny is a reference to an object.
 E.  bun is a reference to an object.
 F.  main is a reference to an object.
 G.  The main() method doesn’t run because the parameter name is incorrect.

-**My Answer: A,E  / Correct Answer: A,E**
+**My Answer: A,E
+Correct Answer: A,E**

-Bunny is a class, which can be seen from the declaration: public class Bunny.
+**Bunny is a class, which can be seen from the declaration: public class Bunny.
 The variable bun is a reference to an object.
-The method main() is the standard entry point to a program.
+The method main() is the standard entry point to a program.**

 ---

 4. Which of the following are valid Java identifiers?
 (Choose all that apply.)
-A. _
+A.  `_`
-B. _helloWorld$
+B. ` _helloWorld$`
-C. true
+C.  `true`
-D. java.lang
+D.  `java.lang`
 E.  Public
 F.  1980_s
 G.  _Q2_

-**My Answer: B,E,G  / Correct Answer: B,E,G**
+**My Answer: B,E,G
+Correct Answer: B,E,G**

 ---